On This Page

 Credentials

-Credentials ObjectBefore starting this task, obtain a merchant ID and secret key.
-For more
+ObjectBefore starting this task, obtain a merchant ID and secret key.
+You use these

 The

-object is required in order to access the
+object is required to access the functionality of

-functionality of the Tap to Pay on iPhone SDK.
-You must create this object before you
+the Tap to Pay on iPhone SDK.
+Before you can create an mposUIReader

 object.- ImportMposUI.